the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `MEV` - maximal (formerly miner) extractable value; referred to as an “invisible tax” that miners can collect from users – essentially, the maximum value a miner can extract from moving around transactions when producing a block on a blockchain network; [video](https://youtu.be/u4sV-Btg1Ag)

-`mocking`- creating objects that simulate the behaviour of real objects; primarily used in unit testing
+`mocking`- creating objects that simulate the behaviour of real objects; primarily used in unit testing; [Patrick Collins mocks](https://youtu.be/sas02qSFZ74?t=2553)

 `modifier` - `_;` check requirements prior to execution code that can be run before and/or after a function call
   1. Restrict access
   2. Validate inputs